 A: Connect an audio cable from the audio output of an Apple AirPort Express to a Como Audio system’s auxiliary input and use AirPlay as you normally would.
 Be sure your Como Audio system(s) and iOS device are connected to the Express’ network.
 This setup will also allow your music to be multi-roomed by grouping all of your Como Audio systems and controlling them via the free Como Control app.
 If your current Express is not easily accessed to connect a cable, a second AirPort Express can be set up in “bridged” mode, then connect a cable from its audio out to your Como Audio system’s aux input.

-A: Spotify is the only music streaming app integrated in our products.
-However, you can stream other apps from your device to our products using Bluetooth, DLNA, a Chromecast for Audio (not included) dongle (if it supports the app), or a 3.5mm stereo audio cable to one of the auxiliary inputs.
+A: Spotify is the only music streaming app integrated in all of our music systems.
+For the ultimate streaming experience, our Musica features additional integration for Amazon Music, Tidal, Deezer, and Napster premium music services.
+However, you can stream other apps from your device to ANY of our products using Bluetooth, DLNA, a Chromecast for Audio dongle (not included), or a 3.5mm stereo audio cable to one of the auxiliary inputs.
+You can also connect an Alexa device (not included) via Bluetooth or audio cable and access other services by voice!

 A: Yes.
 Both auxiliary inputs.